RIVIXI

 3. Experimental Auditing & Performance Collapse

 To evaluate this vulnerability, we reconstructed the classical cross-correlation DSP pipeline and audited its performance on an empirical dataset of 371 audio recordings gathered from operational utility networks.
-The dataset is structured as follows:
+By keeping the audio data constant and adjusting the target length parameter () in the algorithm, we observed the following:

 The Mathematical Cause of Specificity Degradation